 Most emails bounce because of a permanent issue with the receiving email account, a temporary issue with the receiving email account, or because the email is blocked by the receiving server.
-When an email bounces, the recipient's server sends a message back to Infusionsoft that describes the reason for the bounce.
+When an email bounces, the recipient's server sends a message back to Keap that describes the reason for the bounce.
 You can view the reasons in the Email Status Report (Marketing > Reports > Email Status Report).
 You can also set up actions that trigger each bounce type (Marketing > Settings > Template Settings and click on the Email Status Automation tab).
 You can use these actions to segment people based on bounce issues and follow up with individuals to request a new email address or resolve the problem that is preventing email delivery.

 A general bounce is recorded when the server could not deliver an email message, but also could not detect a specific reason.
 In most cases, this is related to a soft bounce.
 These are called Out of Band bounces.

 A hard bounce is recorded when an email message is considered permanently undeliverable.
 The email system will not try to deliver the email again.
 Hard bounce email addresses are automatically disabled.
 The system will not allow you to send any automated email to these accounts.
 You can contact the person directly to request a valid email address.
 In most cases, a hard bounce indicates the email address does not exist, however, it may also indicate that your emails are being rejected due to the SPF configuration on your DNS account.
 You may need to configure the SPF records to allow Infusionsoft servers to send email from you.
 Your sender reputation can be affected by too many invalid hard bounces.

 A soft bounce is recorded when there is a temporary issue with the recipient's email account, delaying message delivery.
 In many cases, the email system will try to redeliver the message several times over a period of hours or days and will only consider it undeliverable after the retry process times out.
 There are several types of soft bounces: